Authentic Mexican Tortilla Soup

 At this point, you simply add chicken broth and allow the flavored broth to simmer for an additional 20 minutes before adding the chicken.

-To make the soup a bit heartier, I stray from tradition and add chopped collard greens (or kale) as well.
+To make the soup a bit heartier, I stray from tradition and add baby kale leaves (or chopped collard greens or curly kale).

 The greens add a nutritional boost without detracting from the flavor and give each spoonful a bit more heft.
 If you’d prefer to leave them out, feel free to do so!